Open-source поисковый движок для вашей витрины

 {i18n: {strategy: 'field-suffix',languages: ['en', 'fr', 'de'],defaultLanguage: 'en',translatableFields: [// Simple field name'title',// Field with different target name{source: 'description',target: 'content' // Will be indexed as content_en, content_fr, etc.},// Field with transformation{source: 'handle',transform: (value) => value.toLowerCase().replace(/\s+/g, '-')}]}}

 The plugin provides a flexible way to transform your products with custom translations.
-Instead of relying on specific storage formats, you can provide translations directly to the transformer:
+Translations are passed directly to the default transformer via :

 This strategy creates a separate MeiliSearch index for each language.
 For example, if your base index is named "products", it will create: